-13. Safeguarding pupils from extremism or radicalism
+14. Safeguarding pupils from extremism or radicalism

 The school recognises that it has a statutory 'duty to have due regard to the need to prevent people from being drawn into terrorism'.
 The school's approach to this duty is set out in its Prevent Strategy, which is reviewed and approved annually by the Governing Body.
-The school's Prevent Strategy Guidance provides clear guidance on action staff must take if they are concerned regarding the radicalisation of pupils/families The Prevent Strategy guidance is published on the school website, and copies are available from the school office on request and are in the shared drive.
+The school's Prevent Strategy Guidance provides clear guidance on action staff must take if they are concerned regarding the radicalisation of pupils/families.
 All members of staff receive Prevent training.
-The designated safeguarding leads' have all attended WRAP training and are responsible for ensuring that all staff members have received the training necessary to enable the school to fulfil its statutory duty.
+The designated safeguarding leads' are responsible for ensuring that all staff members have received the training necessary to enable the school to fulfil its statutory duty.